Evercore ISI lifts Frontline Ltd. [FRO] price estimate. Who else is bullish?

 FRO Stock Performance Analysis:

-Frontline Ltd. [FRO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.45.
-With this latest performance, FRO shares gained by 2.74% in over the last four-week period, additionally plugging by 44.46% over the last 6 months – not to mention a rise of 28.94% in the past year of trading.
+Frontline Ltd. [FRO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.14.
+With this latest performance, FRO shares gained by 1.16% in over the last four-week period, additionally plugging by 40.78% over the last 6 months – not to mention a rise of 17.09% in the past year of trading.

 Insight into Frontline Ltd. Fundamentals: